Liam Ryan (footballer): 2018: First season and premiership

 His return to the senior side saw a resurgence in form to finish the 2018 season, kicking three goals upon his return against Fremantle, and holding his spot in the team heading into the 2018 Finals Series.
 Ryan kicked three goals in the first two finals, enough to keep his spot heading into the 2018 Grand Final against Collingwood.
 Just two days before the Grand Final, it was announced that Ryan had been charged with drink driving over the car crash earlier that year in July, with a court date set for October 8.

 Ryan had a mixed start to the Grand Final, sending Collingwood defender Brayden Maynard sprawling after a fierce bump before dropping a relatively simple chest mark 50 metres out from goal, and missing in front of goal twice in the second half.
 However, Ryan was able to redeem himself from his previous mistakes when he took a strong pack mark with two minutes to go in the game, played on and kicked the ball inside 50 to Dom Sheed in the forward pocket.
 Sheed would go on to kick the goal and give the Eagles the lead they needed to win the 2018 premiership, seeing Ryan finish his first AFL season with a premiership to his name.

 Ryan faced the Armadale Magistrates Court on 8 October, pleading guilty to a charge of driving with a blood alcohol reading exceeding 0.08.
-As a result, Ryan was fined $1700 and had his driver's license suspended for 18 months.
+As a result, Ryan was fined $1700 and had his driver's licence suspended for 18 months.

 During the following preseason in November, Ryan left a three-day training camp in the Stirling Range National Park early.
 Senior coach Adam Simpson was quick to downplay the significance of the issue, stating that while "Liam [Ryan] struggled," he was "not too stressed" about it.